 Brian Schatz has committed his career to advocating on behalf of Hawaiians best interests.
 Having won his 2014 special election by more than 40 points, Schatz is well prepared to win in 2016 to continue his work building a clean energy economy, supporting our seniors and veterans, and representing Native Hawaiians.

 Senator Dan Coats’ retirement vaults Indiana to the top of the list of competitive races this cycle.
 The state has gone blue more than once in recent years – President Obama won the state in 2008, and Democrats won a tough Senate race in Indiana in 2012.
 Within hours of Senator Coats’ announcement, numerous Republicans had already expressed serious interest in entering the race.
-The messy Republican primary will hurt the GOP’s chances of retaining the seat.
+The crowded Republican primary has already started to get nasty with outside groups like Club for Growth taking sides, and the messy primary will hurt the GOP’s chances of retaining the seat.

 Maryland has a deep bench of potential candidates who will continue Senator Barbara Mikulski’s legacy of looking out for students, women, seniors and Maryland’s middle class families.
 Republicans haven’t won a Senate race in Maryland since 1980, and with such a talented pool of potential candidates, Democrats are well-positioned to retain the seat.

 Reps.
 Chris Van Hollen and Donna Edwards have already announced their plans to run for the seat.